leoniv/ass_tests/README.md

 ## Features

+- Provides DSL for describe 1C:Enterprise application (aka "Information base")
 - Support to describe many different 1C Information bases.
+- Support describe exists Information bases as ```external```.
+Such Information bases is persistent and can't be build or remove.
 - Automatically build described Information base on demand.
 - Automatically rebuild Information base on demand.
 - Passes required instance of class `InfoBase` into tests for connect to Information base for testing.